pipeben/GRLCM-Global-to-Regional-and-Local-Circulation-Models-/README.md

 GRLCM package makes it all easier by allowing you to interact with all tese tools in one platform.
 You need to upload a GCM output and follow the steps to bring it to your study area

 The final proudct is a netCdf or raster file ready to be used for your research

+You might also be interested in the Bathymetric Projection code https://github.com/pipeben/Bathymetric-Projection